Jvaleti11/DemingFactor-blog/_drafts/working-with-us.md

 ---
 ![](/uploads/2018/10/15/startae-team-704141-unsplash.jpg)

+This guide is intended to give you a better idea what it’s like to work with us and outline some of our standard workflows.

 ### Step 1.
 Make a time to meet.

 One of our commitments to you is that we are easy to work with.
 Start by booking a free no-obligation video consultation.
 Maybe you're ready to get started on your project, maybe you are just curious at this stage.
 Either way perfectly fine.